DIPlib/diplib/doc/src/features.md

 This page describes all the features known to \ref dip::MeasurementTool by default.
-They are sorted into sections in the same way as the table in the documentation to `dip::MeasurementTool`
+They are sorted into sections in the same way as the table in the documentation to `dip::MeasurementTool`.

+Use \ref dip::MeasurementTool::Configure to modify the behavior of features.
+Currently only the \ref size_features_Perimeter feature can be configured.

 Most features take the pixel sizes into account, and report measurements in physical units.
 If the pixel size for one dimension is not physical (i.e. it is unitless or given in pixels), then that value is ignored and assumed to be 1 px.
-Thus, for non-square pixels (anisotropic pixels), you must use physical units to indicate the pixel size (e.g. "1.0 um x 1.2 um"), it is not possible to use pixel units (e.g. "1.0 px x 1.2 px").
+Thus, for non-square pixels (anisotropic pixels), you must use physical units to indicate the pixel size (e.g. "1.0 µm x 1.2 µm"), it is not possible to use pixel units (e.g. "1.0 px x 1.2 px").